 Budget cuts to the New Jersey Agricultural Experiment Station (NJAES) have jeopardized the future of the RCE IPM programs and services to farmers.
 New Jersey Farm Bureau recognizes the tremendous benefits IPM brings to agricultural production and the environment.
 New Jersey Farm Bureau supports the continuation of this program with its current delivery and needed staff to accomplish this and expansion of RCE administered IPM programs to the farmers of New Jersey.
+The Rutgers IPM program is in the process of conducting a search to replace the fruit IPM coordinator for the state.
+It is important that this position is replaced in a timely manner before the next growing season since this is an important service to many growers.
 New Jersey Farm Bureau shall work cooperatively with RCE, agricultural producers and the state legislature to develop a permanent funding source for this valuable program.